puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

       "node_metadata": { "key1": "value1", "key2": "value2" },
       "tags": ["existing_tag", "another_tag"]
     }

+>**Note**: Because the policy contains many fields, you might want to put it in a JSON file.
+If you do, then your `create-policy` command would include the file name, like this: `razor create-policy --json <name of policy file>.json`.

 Tags, repos, tasks, and brokers are referenced by name.
 The `tags` are optional; a policy with no tags can be applied to a node.
 The `task`